ZcPFred/FT590/README.txt

 Important:

-The explaination written explaination for Problem 1 is in a separate pdf file called "Weekl 02 Project_ problem1.pdf" All other answer(written and coding) are in the jupyter notebook "FT590 Weekly02 Project.ipynb"
+The written explaination for Problem 1 is in a separate pdf file called "Weekl 02 Project_ problem1.pdf" All other answer(written and coding) are in the jupyter notebook "FT590 Weekly02 Project.ipynb"